 I was initially afraid to call myself a feminist.
 There were many silly reasons.
 The main one, that as soon as you mention you're a feminist, people assume you're an angry, alienated, girl-boy whose vagina is out to eat you.
 Feminists can't take jokes, they hate men, they have no sense of fashion, and their hair is cut really short, they're lesbians, they're perpetually bitter, they have cats, lots and lots of cats, they live in a bubble, they've been abused, and they're broken.

-I know that this notion of what a feminist is as close to the truth as what the world thinks of muslims, of Pakistanis, of women in general, I know because I am all of those.
+I know that this notion of what a feminist is as close to the truth as what the world thinks, of Pakistanis and of women in general, I know because I am all of those.

 I didn't want all these labels on me, but I wanted people to know that I stand up for women rights too, so I would always explain myself when I said I was a feminist.